aailab-uct/Automated-Robust-and-Reproducible-Voice-Pathology-Detection/README.md

 Additionally, you can specify the number of threads used for dataset generation by setting the `MAX_WORKERS` variable in the `main.py` script.
 The default value is 24.
 Moreover, you can run individual steps of the pipeline by running the corresponding script.
 These scripts usually allow to specify sex and classifier type you want to run.
 However, the `main.py` script is the most convenient way to reproduce the results, provides checking of the checksums of the generated files, and was tested to work as expected.

-This script automatically performs following tasks from the correspongind scripts:
+This script automatically performs following tasks from the corresponding scripts:

 0. **checking downloaded data consistency**

-During this step, it is checked if your downloaded files from SVD corresponds with our dataset.
+During this step, it is checked if your downloaded files from SVD correspond with our dataset.
 This is achieved via comparison of the checksum of your data with the checksum in the `misc/data_usd.sha256`.

 1. `data_preprocessing.py` - **removing the corrupted files and duplicities and triming silence**